Ali-0111/M_CAP_1/README.md

 # Travelly web site

-> This project is Myfirst Capstone project, I created for a travel agency with html,css and javascript techs.
+> This project is Myfirst Capstone project, I created for a travel agency with html,css and javascript.

 > Desktop View:
 <img src="./ezgif.com-gif-maker (1).gif" width="100%" />